trivago/gollum/docs/src/instructions/metrics.rst

 Collecting metrics
 ------------------

-To collect metrics you need to start the gollum process with the `-m <port>` option_.
+To collect metrics you need to start the gollum process with the `"-m <address:port>"` option_.
-If gollum is running with the `-m` option you are able to get all collected metrics by a tcp request in json format.
+If gollum is running with the `"-m"` option you are able to get all collected metrics by a tcp request in json format.

 .. _option: http://gollum.readthedocs.io/en/latest/src/instructions/usage.html#commandline

-Example:
+Example request:

 .. code-block:: bash